Ostviertelgang/doko-API/readme.md

 TZ in .env empty, try to get os tz, else utc

 #### todos after test
-2. 1 bockrunde
+2. test bockrunden undo but should work
-3. csv importer
+3. csv importer (to be tested)